nehaljwani/team.exiv2.org/book/IMaEA.md

 There is a 'name' in the data structure which is stored as a Pascal string which is an array of up to 257 bytes.
 The first byte in the length of the string.
 The string is not null terminated.
 The string "\0\0" is the empty string.
 I think this is a software relic as my test file has the empty string for every 8BIM record.

+I've chosen to treat the 8BIM chain as a file type.
+You will never find this as a file on your computer, however you will find this record type in JPEG files in App13 with signature _**PhotoShop 3.0**_.

 ```cpp
 void PSDImage::accept(Visitor& visitor)
 {